tox-dev/tox/docs/faq.rst

     PIP_INDEX_URL = {env:PIP_INDEX_URL:https://tox.wiki/pypi/simple-first}
     PIP_EXTRA_INDEX_URL = {env:PIP_EXTRA_INDEX_URL:https://tox.wiki/pypi/simple-second}

-If the index server defined under ``PIP_INDEX_URL`` does not contain a package pip will attempt to resolve it also from the URI from ``PIP_EXTRA_INDEX_URL``.
+If the index server defined under ``PIP_INDEX_URL`` does not contain a package, pip will attempt to resolve it also from the URI from ``PIP_EXTRA_INDEX_URL``.

 .. warning::